Princeton Animal Hospital is looking for a Managing Veterinarian to join their team!

 Advancing Medical Care

-Oversees surgical and medical cases for all doctors, ensuring positive outcomes, accurate estimates, and client communication and education.
+• Oversees surgical and medical cases for all doctors, insuring positive outcomes, accurate estimates, and client communication and education.

 Leading Staff and Practice

-Participates in the recruiting and interviewing process for doctors, and when appropriate general staff members.
+• Participates in the recruiting and interviewing process for veterinarians, and when appropriate general staff members.

-Participates in technician appraisal and medical counseling sessions.
+• Participates in technician appraisal and counseling sessions by relaying appropriate information to the Hospital Manager.

-Ensures all medical staff receive applicable training, including the mentoring of new graduates.
+• Trains all medical staff, including the mentoring of new graduates.

 Growing the Practice

-Embraces change and supports innovative programs within the hospital.
+• Capable of championing change and driving innovative programs in the hospital.

 Skills and Basic Qualifications

-Licensure in good standing to practice in the state of Tennessee
+• Licensure in good standing to practice in the state in which the applicant is to be employed

-Commitment to practicing the highest standard of medicine and upholding the veterinary code of ethics.
+• A commitment to practicing the highest standard of medicine and upholding the veterinary code of ethics

 The Nebraska Veterinary Medical Association is the recognized voice of veterinary medicine in Nebraska.
 We organize local and statewide events for professional development, networking, and communications.